 Otherwise, using pros specific for the Vive and Vive Pro and remembering that Pro is more expensive, you can narrow down your choice to a single device.

-The best VR systems at this point are: HTC Vive Pro and Samsung Odyssey.
-They have the highest resolution and a wide field of view.
+Next in line are: HTC Vive Pro, Samsung Odyssey and Odyssey Plus.
+They have high resolution and a wide field of view.

 - tracking of the controllers is accurate everywhere in the play area

 Tracking of the Odyssey Controllers has some blind spots.
 Most games work good enough, however occasional glitches may be annoying, especially when rock solid tracking is a must.

 - more games with official support for the Vive

 Games on Steam (the biggest VR games store) usually work with Samsung even when there is no official support for this system, however the experience is still not as smooth as on the Vive.
 That improves with each software update, most notably after introducing motion reprojection.

 - it is possible to make the headset wireless using Vive’s wireless adapter

 The tracker can be attached to any object to make it part of the game.
 There is not much you can do with it at the moment.

 - adjustment of the eye relief